How I Became a Bespoke Tailor

 My name is Allan David, and I am a bespoke tailor in Calgary, AB.
 Firstly, I would like to welcome you to my website and blog.
 Thanks for visiting.

-My journey toward bespoke tailoring perhaps isn't the typical narrative that comes to mind when people think of tailors of old.
-I wasn't born into a long generational blood line of master tailors with thimble and needle in hand.
-I didn't spend my childhood sweeping the shop floor while dad and grandad worked away; making suits by age 13.
-Instead I grew up in the heartland of Northern British Columbia, where fashion takes a back seat to utilitarian functionality.
-As a Boy Scout for most of my childhood, I spent a lot of time outdoors, and in the woods that surrounded my home town.
-In this way I learned early on the importance of the usefulness of clothing, and from this would later develop my passion for men's fashion.
-The industrious, honest and hardworking nature of my hometown is very much at my core and has guided me through my journey toward bespoke tailoring.
+My journey toward bespoke tailoring isn't the typical narrative that comes to mind when people think of the tailors of old.
+I wasn't born into a long generational bloodline of master tailors with thimble and needle in hand.
+I didn't spend my childhood sweeping the shop floor while dad and grandad worked away.
+Instead, I grew up in the heartland of Northern British Columbia, where fashion takes a back seat to practical functionality.
+My hometown's diligent, honest and hardworking nature is at my core and has guided me toward bespoke tailoring.
+As a Boy Scout for most of my childhood, I spent much time outdoors and in the woods surrounding my hometown.
+In this way, I learned early on the importance of the usefulness of clothing.
+I would later develop my passion for well-made, functional, and fashionable clothing from this.

-My life long interest in clothing, both as an expression of identity and self, as well an instrument of use and function lead to me to explore menswear retail as a young man.
-For several years I worked at Dugger's Menswear in Halifax N.S.
-There I was introduced more formally into the standards of dress, and sharpened my eye for quality and attention to detail.
+As a young man, my lifelong interest in clothing, as an expression of identity and an instrument of use, led me to explore menswear retail.
+For several years I worked at Dugger's Menswear in Halifax, N.S.
+There I was introduced more formally to menswear dress standards and sharpened my eye for quality and attention to detail.
 Retail was a fantastic introduction to the world of menswear.
-It intensified my interests in men's fashion and sparked a curiosity to explore further.
-That same curiosity eventually lead me away from the sales environment and towards the art and craft of bespoke tailoring.
-Ultimately, I came to realize that retail sales left an incomplete and limited understanding of menswear.
-I had to know more, I had to go further.
+It intensified my interest in men's fashion and sparked a curiosity to explore further.
+That same curiosity eventually led me away from the sales environment and towards the art and craft of bespoke tailoring.
+Ultimately, I realized retail sales left an incomplete and limited understanding of menswear.
+I had to know more; I had to go further.

-My introduction into the art and craft of bespoke tailoring was both humble and simple.
-I bought a used domestic singer sewing machine, some fabric, thread, a couple of patterns, and went to work.
+My introduction to the art and craft of bespoke tailoring was both humble and straightforward.
+I bought a used domestic singer sewing machine, some fabric, thread, and patterns, and I went to work.
 I began with the basics, teaching myself to sew on evenings and weekends.
-I was lucky enough to have several mentors at my disposal, who were themselves skilled sewers and fashion designers.
+I was lucky enough to have several mentors who were skilled sewers and fashion designers.
 With their guidance and support, I gradually started to make clothing for myself.
-Little by little, project by project what started out as a hobby, my love for sewing and tailoring grew and became my primary focus in life and for my future.
+Little by little, project by project, what started as a hobby, my love for sewing and tailoring grew and became my primary focus in life and for my future.

-To gain a more technical foundation of garment construction I enrolled at Dalhousie University in their Costume Studies program.
-With a focus on costume design and creation for theatre.
-I was exposed to both historical and contemporary techniques of garment construction.
-Learning the historical underpinnings of costume and dress lead to a contextual understanding of modern menswear and fashion as a whole.
-It is important to understand why we dress the way we do.
-The wonderful thing about the theatre, is the diversity from one production to the another, exposing one to a vast array of historical periods, styles and standards.
-In doing so new challenges arise, different techniques employed and a more complete understanding formed.
+I enrolled at Dalhousie University in their Costume Studies program to gain a more technical foundation in garment construction, with a focus on costume design and creation for theatre.
+I learned both historical and contemporary techniques of garment construction.
+Knowing the historical underpinnings of costume and dress led to a contextual understanding of modern menswear and fashion.
+It is essential to understand why we dress the way we do.
+The wonderful thing about the theatre is the diversity from one production to another, exposing one too many historical periods, styles and standards.
+In doing so, new challenges arise, different techniques are employed, and a complete understanding is established.

-There is, however, no educational equivalent to real world experience.
-That is exactly what I got out of my time with Desmond Merrion.
-I wanted to learn the art of tailoring from the very best, keeping in line with the English traditions of Savile Row, and so I moved to the United Kingdom to work with Desmond.
-This was perhaps the most ideal learning environment I could have hoped for.
-Working one-on-one along side each other, I gained invaluable insights into the world of bespoke tailoring.
-Historically tailors are very much guarded about their "trade secrets", but not so with Desmond.
-He is so passionately committed to preserving the art, craft and traditions of tailoring and teaching younger generations.
-Under Desmond's guidance as one of the few cut and make bespoke tailors around, I honed my craft and skill in both the cutting and making of suits and shirts.
+However, there is no educational equivalent to real-world experience, precisely what I got from my time with Desmond Merrion.
+I wanted to learn the art of tailoring from the very best, keeping in line with the English traditions of Savile Row, so I moved to the United Kingdom to work with Desmond.
+England was the ideal learning environment I hoped for.
+Working one-on-one alongside each other, I gained invaluable insights into the world of bespoke tailoring.
+Historically, tailors have guarded their "trade secrets," but not so with Desmond.
+He is passionately committed to preserving the art, craft and traditions of tailoring and teaching younger generations.
+Under Desmond's guidance as one of the few cut-and-make bespoke tailors, I honed my craft and skill in cutting and making suits and shirts.